libmapper/libmapper/doc/understanding_instances/understanding_instances.md

 Input and output signals addressed by libmapper may be *instanced* meaning that there are multiple independent copies of the object or phenomenon represented by the signal.
 If multiple instances of an object are active at the same time we say that the object is *multiplex*; if there are times during which an object instance is inactive (e.g. the phenomenon it represents does not exist) we say that the object is *ephemeral*.
 In the latter case the independent copies of the object exist serially over time.

 In the table below, signals are referred to as *instanced* if they are multiplex, ephemeral, or both; otherwise the signal is referred to as *singleton*.
 The table aims to depict each possible combination of instanced and singleton signals that might be connected in a map, including convergent maps in which some source signals are instanced and some are not.
-For each combination a small "grid" graphic is used to depict the mapping topopogy, e.g.:
+For each combination a small "matrix" graphic is used to depict the mapping topopogy, e.g.:

 <img style="display:block;padding-left:35%;width:20%;" src="./images/icon_s2i.s.png">

-In the grid graphic, `S` and `I` on the left side represent possible **source signals** for a map; `S` and `I` on the top represent possible **destination signals** for the map; the blue box represents the map joining sources and destinations.
+In the matrix graphic, `S` and `I` on the left side represent possible **source signals** for a map; `S` and `I` on the top represent possible **destination signals** for the map; the blue box represents the map joining sources and destinations.
 Configuration of the map `use_inst` property is represented with an `S` or `I` on the blue box.
 In the example above a singleton source is mapped to an instanced destination with the map `use_inst` property set to `false`.

 <table style="width:100%">
   <tbody>